-Shopify vs WordPress – Complete comparison and detailed guide on how to choose the right eCommerce platform in 2020.
+Shopify vs WordPress – Complete comparison and detailed guide on how to choose the right eCommerce platform.

-In this article, we will compare Shopify with WordPress and discuss 10 different points to see which one is the best ecommerce platform in 2020.
+In this article, we will compare Shopify with WordPress and discuss 10 different points to see which one is the best eCommerce platform in 2021.

 We will start first by general definitions then we will dive deeper in our comparison.

 From a broad perspective, WordPress is a platform that fulfills your blog-making and website development requirements.
 In fact, nearly 35% of all websites on the internet are powered by WordPress (K, 2021).
 Countless blog entries are created every day, using WordPress.

 When you zoom into its technical capabilities, you will notice an open-source content management system (CMS) that users can utilize and modify for free.

 A CMS is an invaluable tool that makes it simpler for users to manage essential components of their website–such as graphics and content–without prior programming knowledge.

 If you are planning to sell products online, but you have limited or no programming knowledge, then you are probably looking to Shopify for help.
 Shopify helps you build eCommerce websites.
 You get to choose from hundreds of templates that you can design with videos, text, logos, and images.